 Ricardo ushered in the new century by re-designing the display garden adjacent to the nursery.
-A few years later, he created a second garden.
-The two gardens now showcase original art by many of California’s finest artists.
+A few years later with the help of his son, Joe, he created a second woodland garden.
+The Emerald Garden, as it is now known, is used for classes and special events.

 Wednesday–Sunday 9am–4pm.
 Weekend hours lengthen as our season progresses.

-We may close on Tuesdays during this time of year, so advise you to call before you come.
+We may closed on Tuesdays during this time of year, so advise you to call before you come.
 Winter hours are always subject to weather.
 If in doubt, call before you come.

-At Wildwood Farm we take every e-mail very seriously and attempt to give complete responses.
-However we have no office staff.
-When we are with the trees, we are not near a computer.
-Thus, please allow 36 hours (possibly longer on weekends) for a reply.
+At Wildwood Farm we take every e-mail seriously and attempt to give complete responses.
+Please allow 24 hours (possibly longer on weekends) for a reply.